OmarThinks/OmarThinks/README.md

 July 2024 - Now

-- Working as a React Native developer
+- Working as a React Native developer on an application that has more than 1 Million users
 - Using React Native, TypeScript, RTKQuery FireBase and NativeWind
-- Working on a React Native application that has more than 1 Million users
 - Migrated old screens from JavaScript, old Class Components, old Redux and axios to TypeScript, Functional Components, RTK and RTK Query

 ### React Native Developer — [RentUp Egypt](https://www.linkedin.com/company/rentup-egypt/)